ZosBHAI/tech_notes/technical_notes/Liquid_Clustering.md

     .clusterBy("PickupDate", "TaxiTypeId") \
     .execute()
 ```
 ## Maintenance for Liquid Clustering on Delta Tables

 Simply running the OPTIMIZE command against your table will trigger the clustering.
 I usually have a maintenance job that I run once per week, in order to COMPACT, OPTIMIZE and VACUUM my tables.

 For tables that are updated very frequently (think multiple times per hour), you might want to experiment with daily maintenance jobs.
 However, keep in mind that maintenance introduces overhead compute usage.
+## Current Limitations & Recommendation

+Databricks recommends liquid clustering for all new Delta tables \[[7](https://docs.databricks.com/en/delta/clustering.html)\].
+Based on the above, it can be particularly beneficial for the following scenarios:
+- Tables are often filtered by columns with different cardinalities
+- Tables have a significant skew in data distribution
+- Tables grow quickly and require maintenance and tuning effort
+- Tables have concurrent write requirements
+- Tables have access patterns that change over time
+- Tables where a typical partition key could leave the table with too many or too few partitions.

+Limitations:

+- You can only specify columns with statistics collected for clustering keys.
+By default, the first 32 columns in a Delta table have statistics collected.
+- You can specify up to 4 columns as clustering keys.
+- Structured Streaming workloads do not support clustering-on-write.

+---
 ## Challenges  with Liquid clustering

 As data volumes and analytics needs grow, collaboration across teams and understanding query behavior becomes increasingly complex—even with Liquid Clustering in place.
 Data teams need to figure out: